-Dr. Rothschild is an associate with the International Security Program at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+Dr. Rothschild is a Senior Advisor in the Policy Planning Office with the U.S. Department of State (2020).
+Prior to this appointment, she was a special assistant to the President and senior national security speech writer.
+Amanda also served as associate with the International Security Program at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 She received her Ph.D. from the Massachusetts Institute of Technology, where she was a member of the MIT Security Studies Program, and completed predoctoral and postdoctoral fellowships at Harvard University.
 Rothschild’s research concerns international security, US foreign policy, humanitarian intervention, and presidential history.
 Her writing has appeared in International Security, Foreign Affairs, the Washington Post, the New York Times, Forbes, and the Boston Globe, among other outlets.

 Courage First: Dissent, Debate, and the Origins of US Responsiveness to Mass Killing